Skip to content

 reaction: "eyes"

 The reaction is added to the triggering item.
-For issues/PRs, a comment with the workflow run link is also created.
+For issues/PRs, a comment with the workflow run link is created.
 For comment events in command workflows, the comment is edited to include the run link.

 Available reactions: +1 👍, -1 👎, laugh 😄, confused 😕, heart ❤️, hooray 🎉, rocket 🚀, eyes 👀